 It turns out there’s not a whole lot you can do about environmental and seasonal allergies.
-If you’re prone to flare ups and reactions, chances are you are already well versed in the right medications to use in order to keep your symptoms to a minimum.
+If you’re prone to flare-ups and reactions, chances are you are already well versed in the right medications to use in order to keep your symptoms to a minimum.
 In any case, when it comes to your wedding venue, choose a location near water.
-Wind off bodies of water have less pollen in them, so rather than the shabby chic barn wedding in a field of flowers, look for a nearby waterfall, river, lake or ocean.
+The wind off bodies of water has less pollen in it, so rather than the shabby chic barn wedding in a field of flowers, look for a nearby waterfall, river, lake or ocean.
 Looks like the beach wedding idea is back on the table!

 There’s a reason why sunset weddings are so popular.
 Pollen counts tend to be their highest during the early part of the day and fall off in the late afternoon.
 The later in the day you wait to have your ceremony, the better off you’ll be.
 This also gives you more time to spend indoors getting ready.
 Not to mention a near-dusk ceremony will make for the prettiest wedding photos!

 When it comes to flowers, don’t assume all bets are off.
 Flowers like lilies and jasmine could be more troublesome for allergy sufferers because they are very fragrant and tend to have high pollen counts.
 But other, traditional flowers like roses and peonies rarely cause allergic reactions due to their smaller pollen grains.
 If you’re unsure of what to choose, just ask your florist.